Advice for buying a house with a friend

 It’s more common than you think

-Buying with friends used to be seen as a niche option, but that’s changing fast.
+Buying a house with friends used to be seen as a niche option, but that’s changing fast.
 In fact, many housebuilders (including Avant) now regularly speak to buyers who are co-purchasing with a friend or sibling.

 Talk to an expert before you take the leap

-Buying a home with a friend is exciting - but it’s also a big commitment.
+Buying a home with a friend is exciting, but it’s also a big commitment.
 That’s why it can be useful to speak to a mortgage specialist who’s done this before.

-At James Leighton Financial Services, we’ve helped lots of buyers team up to make their homeownership dreams a reality - and we’d love to help you too.
+At James Leighton Financial Services, we’ve helped lots of buyers team up to make their homeownership dreams a reality, and we’d love to help you too.